 Domain descriptions can be created for a role, position, circle, team, open domain, department, unit, or the whole organization.

-Explicitly defining deliverables can be useful for improving:
+Explicitly describing deliverables can be useful for improving:

-Well-defined evaluation criteria can help to understand whether or not an agreement has had the desired effect.
+Develop well-defined evaluation criteria to determine if acting on an agreement had the desired effect.

 A logbook is a (digital) system to store all information relevant for running an organization and its teams.
 The logbook is accessible to all members of an organization, and information is kept confidential only when there is good reason to do so.

-The logbook keeper is accountable for maintaining a circle's logbook by:
+The logbook keeper is accountable for maintaining a group's logbook by: